 - Inventory and cost control

-👉 Mastering advanced techniques opens more career opportunities.
+Mastering advanced techniques opens more career opportunities and helps cooks move into higher-level kitchen roles.

 5. Move Into Leadership Roles